yamacisik/spark_applications/README.md

 # spark_applications
-This Repository will hold various Spark Applications using Scala API
+This Repository will hold various Spark Applications using Scala API.
+See individual folders.